Aneesya45/CODSOFT__MACHINE-LEARNING_INTERNSHIP/README.md

 --TASK 1:  MOVIE GENRE CLASSIFICATION

-In this task, I classified the movie genres using vectorizers,logistic regeression and finally i plotted the barchart using matplot and seaborn modules.
+In this task, I classified the movie genres using vectorizers, then used logistic regression to get the performance metrics and accuracy scores and finally i plotted the barchart using matplot and seaborn modules.

 --TASK 2: